-DTC would also add a statement in the provision relating to Participant Confidentiality Requirements that each applicant and Participant acknowledges that a breach of its confidentiality obligations under the Rules may result in serious and irreparable harm to DTC and/or DTCC for which there is no adequate remedy at law.
-In the event of such a breach by the applicant or Participant, DTC and/or DTCC would be entitled to seek any temporary or permanent injunctive or other equitable relief in addition to any monetary damages.
+NSCC would also add a statement in each provision relating to Participant Confidentiality Requirements that each participant acknowledges that a breach of its confidentiality obligations under the Rules may result in serious and irreparable harm to NSCC and/or DTCC for which there is no adequate remedy at law.
+In the event of such a breach by the participant, NSCC and/or DTCC would be entitled to seek any temporary or permanent injunctive or other equitable relief in addition to any monetary damages.
+In addition, NSCC would re-number the existing Section 5 of Rule 2B to Section 6 to reflect the addition of the new Section 5.